 Which of these treatments is most suitable for my psoriasis?

 Two types of phototherapy are used, known as UVB and PUVA.
 UV stands for ultraviolet.
 UVA and UVB are different parts of normal sunlight.
 PUVA refers to when UVA is used with a medication called psoralen, which can be taken as a tablet or applied directly to the skin.
 Usually treatment with phototherapy can be given 2-3 times a week dependent on patient and clinician preference.
-In some cases, it may be necessary to use topical treatments alongside the phototherapy.
 With both of these treatments it is important that you let the staff know about any tablets that you are taking, as some can make the skin unduly sensitive to sunlight, and particularly about any changes in these tablets during your course of treatment.
-Tablets for joint problems, water tablets (diuretics), and tablets for diabetes are examples of those that can make the skin sensitive to light.
-It is also important that you remind staff if you have had a gap in treatment, as this may require the dose of light to be reduced (please refer to a separate Patient Information Leaflet on Phototherapy).
+Tablets for joint problems, water tablets (diuretics), and tablets for diabetes are examples of those that can make the skin sensitive to light (please refer to a separate Patient Information Leaflet on Phototherapy).

 Tablets used to treat severe psoriasis (systemic non-biological therapy)

 Methotrexate has a number of actions that account for its helpful effects in psoriasis.
 It slows down the rapid division of skin cells that is characteristic of psoriasis, and also reduces inflammation by altering the way the immune system works.
-It can be associated with toxic effects to the liver and so if you are started on this drug, you will have regular blood tests to monitor the effect on your liver (please refer to a separate Patient Information Leaflet on Methotrexate).
+It can be associated with toxic effects to the liver and bone marrow and requires regular blood tests to monitor for this (please refer to a separate Patient Information Leaflet on Methotrexate).

-Ciclosporin (previously called cyclosporin) has been used extensively for many years for patient’s organ transplants to prevent the body rejecting it.
+Ciclosporin (previously called cyclosporin) has been used extensively for many years to prevent the body rejecting organ transplants.
 It is also effective in controlling severe psoriasis.
-It may take 3-4 weeks) and is sometimes used for women who are pregnant or considering having children. (please refer to a separate Patient Information Leaflet on Ciclosporin).
+It starts working relatively quickly (3-4 weeks) and is sometimes used for women who are pregnant or considering having children. (please refer to a separate Patient Information Leaflet on Ciclosporin).

 Acitretin is one of a group of drugs known as retinoids, which are related to Vitamin A. It is often the first tablet medication started when psoriasis is severe on the hands and feet.
 Women should not get pregnant whilst taking Acitretin or for 3 years after they stop.
 For this reason it is rarely used in women of childbearing age (please refer to a separate Patient Information Leaflet on Acitretin).

 5. Other tablets less commonly used

-Most patients with severe psoriasis will be helped by at least one of these therapies, but from time to time your doctor may stop or change the treatment to control the disease better and to minimise the risk of side effects.
+Most patients with severe psoriasis will be helped by at least one of the tablets discussed above, but from time to time your doctor may stop or change the treatment to control the disease better and to minimise the risk of side effects.

 Injections used to treat severe psoriasis (systemic biological therapy)

-Special injections collectively named biologics injections are relatively new treatments for psoriasis.
+Biologic injections are a relatively new treatment for psoriasis.
 They are different types of medicines which all alter the way the immune system works to improve psoriasis.
-Most of them are injections into fat under the skin and one may be given through a drip into a vein (infliximab) or as injections into the skin (adalimumab, etanercept and ustekinumab).
-They are currently used only for patients with very severe psoriasis who are unable to take one of the standard treatments listed above or who have failed to respond to them.
-Please refer to separate Patient Information Leaflets on Adalimumab, Etanercept, Infliximab, Ustekinumab, Brodalimumab, Guselkumab, Ixekizumab, Risankizumab, Certolizumab peg, Tildrakizumab and Secukinumab.
+Most of them are injections into fat under the skin and one may be given through a drip into a vein (Infliximab)..
+They are used for patients with severe psoriasis who have tried or are unable to take the standard treatments listed above.
+Please refer to the separate patient information leaflets on Adalimumab, Etanercept, Infliximab, Ustekinumab, Brodalimumab, Guselkumab, Ixekizumab, Risankizumab, Certolizumab peg, Tildrakizumab and Secukinumab.